YoloNomy/YoloNomy.github.io/docs/codes/Meca/Kepler.md

 ## The laws

-Three laws allowing to predict the motion ofcelestial bodies.
+Three laws allowing to predict the motion of celestial bodies.

 - law 1: trajectories of celestial bodies are conics with the star at one of the focci.